The history of Sigiriya is perhaps one of the oldest in Sri Lanka, and around it, there are still many doubts about the true nature of this place.

 Conquering Sigiriya

-We followed Lonely Planet’s suggestion and went early to Sigiriya, but although we arrived at 9:00 am, the site was already full of visitors who rushed to buy the ticket (it costs 30 USD) and set off on their way to the top of a small mountain.
+We followed Lonely Planet’s suggestion and went early to Sigiriya, but although we arrived at 9:00 am, the site was already full of visitors who rushed to buy the ticket and set off on their way to the top of a small mountain.

 The first view on this site is fabulous.
-A long trail that leads us through ditches and pools, which suggest that in times this would be magnificent water gardens, immersed in luxuriant vegetation, and culminating at the foot of a hill, cut by long stairs to the top.
+A long trail leads us through ditches and pools, which suggest that in times, this would be magnificent water gardens immersed in luxuriant vegetation, culminating at the foot of a hill, cut by long stairs to the top.

 Let’s face it.
 I’m a person who believes that she’s relatively in shape, but climbing Sigiriya has made me more modest about my physical condition.
 It’s no piece of cake!
 We began full of energy but quickly descended into reality as we began to climb the endless flights of stairs, one after another.

-This place isn’t suitable at all for those with physical difficulties or low mobility.
-Beyond the hundreds and hundreds of steps – 1200, to be precise! – there are many that are irregular or steep and make the course even more difficult.
+This place is unsuitable for those with physical difficulties or low mobility.
+Beyond the hundreds and hundreds of steps – 1200, to be precise! – many that are irregular or steep, making the course even more difficult.

 My suggestion: make the climb calmly!
 There’s no timer counting.
 Also, on the way to the top, there are many platforms where you can rest and enjoy the view that, by that time, is already incredible.

-Another very important tip is to take plenty of water, comfortable and adherent shoes and a cap because at the top there’s little or no shade.
+Another very important tip is to take plenty of water, comfortable and adherent shoes, and a hat because, at the top, there’s little to no shade.

 Hidden treasures in the way